-Dr. Zhang teachs Engineering Thermodynamics, Future Energy Systems, and Air Quality classes through the Sibley School.
+Dr. Zhang teaches Introduction to Internet of Things, Future Energy Systems, Air Quality and Engineering Thermodynamics classes through the Sibley School.

 Selected Awards and Honors